VictorDeshayes/People_Remover/README.md

 ### Other options

 At any time you can save the current image (without the bounding boxes) by pressing **s** and giving the full name for your image.
-Key configuration can be change in the "global.cpp" file
+Key configuration can be changed in the "global.cpp" file